Food safety for horticulture producers

 On August 2022, three new national horticulture primary production and processing standards were introduced into the Australia New Zealand Food Standards Code: Standards 4.2.7, 4.2.8 and 4.2.9 – Primary Production and Processing Standards for berries, leafy vegetables, and melons.

 Standards were developed through Proposal P1052, led by Food Standards Australia New Zealand and aim to reduce the incidence of foodborne illness.
-The transition period to implement standards ends on 12 February 2025.
+The standards come into effect on 12 February 2025.

 Under the Food Act 1984, all producers (of all commodities) have an obligation to ensure that food for sale is safe and suitable for human consumption and to comply with the Food Standards Code, where applicable.

-The three new standards introduce further specific requirements and will be regulated by Agriculture Victoria.
+The 3 new standards introduce further specific requirements and will be regulated by Agriculture Victoria.

-Initial consultation has begun with peak industry bodies to assist in regulatory design.
+Agriculture Victoria has consulted peak industry bodies to assist in regulatory design.

 Three new standards were prepared by Food Standards Australia New Zealand between 2018 and 2022, with a decision taken by the Food Ministers’ Forum to introduce standards in 2022.